TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/0-Preface/Index.rst

 layer*.

-After chapters 5 and 6 have explained the model layer in detail, we focus on the application flow of the extension in chapter 7, *Controlling the flow with controllers*.
-These are implemented in the controller layer.
+After chapters 5 and 6 have explained the model layer in detail, we focus on the *controller* layer of the extension in chapter 7, *Controlling the flow with controllers*.

 Next, the book explains the output layer of the extension: the so-called *view*.
-In chapter 8, *Styling the output with Fluid*, Fluid is explained in detail and its function is shown through several examples.
+In chapter 8, *Styling the output with Fluid*, Fluid is explained and several examples are given.
 At the end of the chapter, the sample functions are combined and demonstrated within the example extension.